-Social login is a great way of increasing login rates.
+Social login capabilities on captive portals are a great way of increasing login rates.
 By using pre-existing social network logins such as Facebook, Twitter, Instagram and LinkedIn, you allow users to seamlessly connect to your guest WiFi network.

 Simply speaking, social login takes all the effort out of signing into guest WiFi.
 It also takes the pain out of remembering an old login or filling in a lengthy registration form.